rupalsaxena/Monograph-Image-Retrieval/README.md

 Download the data from the link: [HypersimData](https://github.com/apple/ml-hypersim)

 ## RGB to Semantic Instances
-**STEP 1**: Save rgb and groundtruth semantic instances in torch format using dataloader
+**STEP 1**: Save rgb and groundtruth semantic instances in torch format using dataloader.
 ```
 # navigate to hypersim dataloader
 cd src/Monograph/dataloader/hypersim_pytorch